oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 [set-based delete](#DeleteMembersofaCollection) to request that the service continue attempting to process changes after receiving an error.

+If the service encounters any errors processing the request and returns a successful response code, then it MUST include a [`Preference-Applied`](#HeaderPreferenceApplied) response header containing the `continue-on-error` preference with an explicit value of `true`.

 A service MAY specify support for the `continue-on-error` preference using an annotation with term [`Capabilities.BatchContinueOnErrorSupported`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Capabilities.V1.md#BatchContinueOnErrorSupported),